kstastny/Talks/git-secret/presentation/slides/index.md

 https://web.archive.org/web/20220703064608/https://git-secret.io/installation

-' at the moment, original domain git-secret.io is not working due to sanctions

-just for sharing the scripts, do not go through the setup here
+' at the moment, original domain git-secret.io is not working due to sanctions ' FYI only, I will share the talk on github.
+We will not go through that now

 ***

-## Install (Debian systems) II
+### Install (Debian systems) II

 ```bash
 sudo sh -c "echo 'deb https://gitsecret.jfrog.io/artifactory/git-secret-deb git-secret main' >> /etc/apt/sources.list"